Anaesthesia means "loss of sensation". Medications that cause anaesthesia are called anaesthetics.

-However, as with any type of surgery or medical procedure, there's a potential risk of complications.
+However, as with any type of surgery or medical procedure, there's a risk of complications.

-The benefits and risks of surgery and anaesthesia will be carefully weighed up and explained to you before you have any operation.
+The benefits and risks of surgery and anaesthesia will be carefully weighed up.
+Your clinician will then explain them to you before you have any operation.

-- permanent nerve damage – this can cause numbness or paralysis (inability to move a part of the body), although this may be a result of the surgery itself; peripheral nerve damage occurs in less than 1 in 1,000 anaesthetics (the peripheral nerves run between the spinal cord and the rest of the body)
+- permanent nerve damage – this can cause numbness or paralysis (inability to move a part of the body)

-Your risk of developing complications will depend on a number of factors, including:
+Your risk of developing complications will depend on many factors, including:

-- your medical history – for example, whether you have any other serious medical conditions or illnesses
+- your medical history – whether you have any other serious medical conditions or illnesses

-- the type of procedure – for example, whether it's a planned or an emergency procedure, or whether it's a major or minor procedure
+- the type of procedure – whether it's a planned or an emergency procedure, or whether it's a major or minor procedure

-Before your procedure, your anaesthetist will explain if there are any particular risks of developing possible complications.
+Before your procedure, your anaesthetist will explain if there are any particular risks.

 In most cases, the benefits outweigh the risks.
-Any concerns you have should be discussed with your anaesthetist before surgery.
+You should discuss any concerns you have with your anaesthetist before surgery.